PedroGaya/hellblazers/quickstart-sections/spreads/player/09-crew-creation.md

 - **Goals**: Establish some concrete goals for the crew.
 What are you out to get right now?
 Write at least one and assign pool if needed.
 - **Reputation**: Determine your starting reputations based on assets and hideout.
 Start at _mixed/x_ with the **cops**, and with _some_ relationship to the **locals**.
 - **Resources**: Abstracted acquisitional power shared by the crew.
-- **Entanglements**: Each crew members can add one entry to the table - Note that, after this point, only the GM will be able to add entries.
+- **Entanglements**: Each crew members can add one entry to the table (up to 6) - Note that, after this point, only the GM will be able to add entries.

 ## Assets